jmettraux/rufus-scheduler/README.md

 *Warning*: this works well with single-process Ruby servers like Webrick and Thin.
 Using rufus-scheduler with Passenger or Unicorn requires a bit more knowledge and tuning, gently provided by a bit of googling and reading, see [Faq](#faq) above.

-### avoid scheduling when running the Ruby on Rails console or a Rake task
+### avoid scheduling when running the Ruby on Rails console

 (Written in reply to https://github.com/jmettraux/rufus-scheduler/issues/186 )